-But some studios, afraid that $1 rentals will create downward pressure on the industry’s price structure and hurt profits from both DVD sales and rentals, aren’t playing ball.
-Universal, 20th Century Fox and Warner Bros. are refusing to sell new releases to Redbox until at least 28 days after they arrive in stores.
-Redbox has filed suit against the studios, citing antitrust violations, and has vowed to continue to offer consumers the latest releases even if it has to purchase the DVDs at retail prices.
+Other studios, afraid that $1 rentals will create downward pressure on the industry’s price structure and hurt profits from both DVD sales and rentals, aren’t playing ball.
+Universal, 20th Century Fox and Warner Brothers are refusing to sell new releases to Redbox until at least 28 days after they arrive in stores.
+Redbox has filed suit against the studios citing antitrust violations, and has vowed to continue to offer consumers the latest releases even if it has to purchase the DVDs at retail prices.

 Despite the legal battles, other DVD rental kiosks are moving full steam ahead into the market.
-NCR, which now has about 500 Blockbuster Express machines in the market, plans to add an additional 2,500 kiosks this year, and another 10,000 in 2010, according to spokesman Jeff Dudash.
+NCR, which now has about 500 Blockbuster Express machines in the market, plans to add an additional 2,500 kiosks this year and another 10,000 in 2010, according to spokesman Jeff Dudash.
 Dudash said NCR is testing with some drug chains, but would not elaborate.

 Late-stage clinical trial results: MS drug is effective

 ALISO VIEJO, Calif.
 Patients taking an investigational drug for multiple sclerosis fared better than those taking placebo, according to late-stage clinical results presented Friday at a neurology conference.